kostiantyn-matsebora/streamstore/src/StreamStore.Sql.Sqlite/README.md

   // Or enable multitenancy
   x.WithMultitenancy(c => ...
-      c.UseSqliteDatabase(x =>
+      c.UseSqliteStorage(x =>
           x.WithConnectionStringProvider<Provider>()          // Required.
 Register your
                                                               // ISqlTenantConnectionStringProvider implementation.
-          c => c.ConfigureDatabase(x =>...)                   // Optional.
-Configure database options will be used as
+          c => c.ConfigureStorage(x =>...)                   // Optional.
+Configure storage options will be used as
-                                                              // template for tenant database configuration, optional.
+                                                              // template for tenant storage configuration, optional.
       )
   )
 );